GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

 The `File` object returned by `FileSystemFileHandle.getFile()` is only readable as long as the underlying file on disk hasn't changed.
-If the file on disk is modified the `File` object becomes unreadable, and you'll need to call `getFile()` again to get a new `File` object to read the changed data.
+If the file on disk is modified, the `File` object becomes unreadable and you'll need to call `getFile()` again to get a new `File` object to read the changed data.

 #### Putting it all together